fidgetingbits/pwndbg/DEVELOPING.md

 docker compose run -i main
 ```

-### Development with Nix
+### Development using Nix

-There is a development shell defined in the flake that should install all of the development requiremnets.
-You can run
+There is a development shell defined in the flake that should install all of the development requirements. to enter the
-`nix develop` or automatically enter the environment using `direnv`.
+environment run `nix develop` or automatically enter the environment using `direnv`.

+When testing development changes run `nix build` and use the copy of the files in the `results/` folder.

 ## Testing